sarada06/agent-grounding-pipeline/README.md

   production agent would use to ground itself in live data.
-- **The eval harness is what makes trust operational** — this is the same golden-dataset + LLM-as-judge pattern behind the 35% accuracy / 25% reliability improvement seen in similar production work, just small enough to run in front of an interviewer.
+- **The eval harness is what makes trust operational** — this is the same golden-dataset + LLM-as-judge pattern behind the 35% accuracy / 25% reliability improvement seen in similar production work.
 - **What's intentionally left out**: real Data Cloud's identity resolution, streaming ingestion, and consent/governance layers are far more complex than this demo's fuzzy-match — worth saying explicitly so it reads as